home-assistant/addons/ssh/DOCS.md

 ### The Web Terminal

-To enable the web Terminal all you need to do is start the add-on, and click the Terminal menu item.
+You can access the web terminal by clicking the "Open Web UI" button on this add-on's Info tab.
+If you set the "Show in sidebar" setting (found on the same Info tab) to "on", a shortcut is added to the sidebar allowing you to quickly access to the web terminal.

 ### SSH Server Connection